Skip to content

 • "foo.bar" → two segments ["foo", "bar"].

-• Empty segments — trailing dot ("foo."), consecutive dots ("foo..bar") — are rejected.
+• Empty segments — a leading . (".foo"), trailing dot ("foo."), consecutive dots ("foo..bar") — are rejected.